Go1den/StreamTicker/readme.md

 to be highly customizable and usable by everyone!

 StreamTicker is free to own and use, but if you find it interesting and would like to support me, I would kindly request a Twitch subscription at twitch.tv/go1den.
-It's only a couple of dollars and it helps me out, even if you don't watch my channel!

 Some beginner notes:
 All of your messages are stored in messages.json.
 There are some default messages already in place.
 You'll want to edit these!